Skip to content

 Omnipod FAQs

-Which pods work with Loop?
+Which pods work with the Loop app?

-You can use some Omnipod pods with Loop.
 You do not need the Omnipod Personal Diabetes Manager (PDM), just the pod supplies.
 Your insurance or pharmacy coverage may cover some of the cost.

-Alternative Names for Omnipod Eros Pump and Pods
+Alternative Names for Omnipod Pods

-Pharmacy sites sometimes may refer to the Eros pods as Gen 3 but they are the same exact pods.
+• Pharmacy sites sometimes may refer to the Eros pods as Gen 3 but they are the same exact pods

 What about Tidepool Loop?

-Tidepool Loop was approved by the FDA in Jan 2023, but at the current time there are no announced pump or CGM partners.
+Tidepool Loop was approved by the FDA in Jan 2023, but at the current time, there are no announced pump or CGM partners.
 What does this mean?

 Tidepool Loop, cleared by the FDA, is the first: